MichellePerezS/michelleperezs/README.md

 # Hi, I'm Michelle Pérez

 **Software Developer | ReactJS | Web Development | Data Enthusiast**
-I'm a Junior Software Developer specializing in **ReactJS** and web development.
+I'm Software Developer specializing in **ReactJS** and web development.
 Passionate about creating interactive, user-friendly applications and exploring data science.
 Always eager to learn and work with new technologies.